leeprovoost/tyk-vagrant/README.md

 sudo service tyk-dashboard start
 ```

 Final step is to run the configurator to create a test account.
-Open a new terminal, go to your project directory and run from your *host* machine (Replace the XXX.XXX.XXX.XXX with your computer's IP address):
+Open a new terminal, make sure you are now in your *host* machine, go to your project directory and run the following script (Replace the XXX.XXX.XXX.XXX with your computer's IP address):

 ```
 sudo ./init.sh XXX.XXX.XXX.XXX